I grew up with Scoopy's Straws. To be accurate, "Scoopy's® Tuff Tip™ Brand Flexible Straws".

 I was born in 1959 in Redwood City, California.
 There was always a box of Scoopy's Straws to be found in our home.
 I took them for granted - the box was always replaced when the last box ran dry - Scoopy was a fixture in that one spot in the corner cupboard.
 Even as an adult, though there was little need in my life for flexi straws, there were always a few rows of octagonally shaped Scoopy's Straws boxes neatly lined up on a shelf at any grocery store i found myself in - frequently found in the ice cream aisle, along with Scoopy's Cones, which ruled the frozen confectionary cone roost.
 Even just a couple of years ago, my wife would buy Scoopy's Straws from time to time..

 But no more.
 Scoopy's Straws seem to have disappeared.
-We had noticed their absence about a year and a half ago.
+We had noticed their absence about a year and a half ago (back in 2002!).
 Bland, store-brand straws took their place.
 Intrigued, I recently went on a search for them at local stores, to no avail.
 Raley's, Safeway, Albertsons, Longs, Rite-Aid, even the dreaded Wal-Mart, all bereft of the Safe-T Cone Clown.

 I searched the net.
 Every nook and cranny.
 I found one obscure reference - A firm that specializes in assisting the process of companies changing hands had the following One-liner, quote: